 We came to the area from the Nha Trang direction but you can also drive there from the south or from Vietnam’s Central Highlands where the city beautiful city Dalat is situated.

 We strongly recommend Vinh Hy-Binh Tien Pass if you like to explore places off the beaten track and find your own hidden gems.
 What’s your favourite place off the beaten track?
-Reply in the comments!
+Let us know in the comments below!